** Unbolted review updated May 23rd, 2018 **

 - Borrowers paying up to 43% APR on loans.
 Ethical lending?

-- Higher risk / smaller company with less operating history
+- Smaller company with less operating history = possible higher risk

 - Manual investing difficult due to high demand / no loan pre-funding